chrisgoringe/mixed-gguf-converter/README.md

     - `mv xxx flux1-dev-Q3_K.gguf`
 - use a castto value of `patch:flux1-dev-Q3_K.gguf` for the layers you want

+You can use `optimization.py` with `--q Q3_K` to get an optimised quantization with the additional patches.

 ## Future considerations

 - measurement of inference speed for different quants